Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-truncate-text-with-ellipsis.md

 Nothing fancy, just a heading which we will make smaller and truncate.

-## CSS to truncate text with an ellipsis
+## CSS to truncate the text with an ellipsis

-To truncate the text, we use the following `CSS`
+To truncate the text, we use the following `CSS`.

 ```css
 .truncate {